40 Health Symptoms You Should Never Ignore

 Blood in your urine is shocking and can be a sign that you have one of several different medical conditions.
 You may have a bladder infection, kidney stones, or kidney disease.
 It may also mean that you have bladder cancer or a benign tumor in your bladder or kidneys.

 According to the American Cancer Society, if you have bladder cancer, the blood in your urine may not even be accompanied with pain or discomfort.
 It also may appear once, then disappear for several weeks before reappearing again.

-Recommendation: At the first sign of blood in your urine, go see a doctor and get it checked out.
-If you do have bladder cancer, you’ll have a better prognosis if you catch it early and begin treatment right away.
+The Remedy Rx: At the first sign of blood in your urine, go see a doctor and get it checked out.
+If you do have bladder cancer, you'll have a better prognosis if you catch it early and begin treatment right away.